bxdoan/bxdoan/README.md

 <div align="center">

-> People often say that motivation doesn’t last.
-Well, neither does bathing.
-That’s why we recommend it daily.
+> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.

-> — Zig Ziglar —
+> — Might Guy —

 </div>